CMSuisse/Raspberry-Projekt/README.md

 - Capture an image which will automatically be saved in the <ins>captures</ins> folder.
 - Select an option to automatically upload a captured image to the Flickr account your key and secret are attached to.

 Hopefully this introduction was helpfull.
-If you're nonetheless encountering problems, fell free to contact me.
+If you're nonetheless encountering problems, feel free to contact me.